 The Gay family also maintained a home on Beach Island in Cohasset.

 Eben Howard Gay married in December of 1898 to Cornelia Spalding Fanning.
 After their marriage, they lived at 169 Beacon, and his parents and brother moved to 187 Beacon.

 Cornelia Gay died in November of 1899.
 In May of 1900, Eben Howard Gay purchased 170 Beacon, where he moved by the 1900-1901 winter season.

 During the 1902-1903 winter season, 169 Beacon was the home of Henry Salisbury Millard and his wife, Harriet (Stevens) Millard, who operated it as a lodging house.
 They previously had lived at 125 Beacon, where they also had operated a lodging house.
 He was a real estate agent and formerly had been a boot and shoe manufacturer in North Adams, Massachusetts.

 By the 1903-1904 winter season, 169 Beacon was lodging house and medical offices.
 Among the residents were Dr. Samuel Robinson and Dr. Edwin A. Locke, both physicians, who lived and maintained their offices in the house.

-Dr. Robinson married in April of 1905 to Ellen Derby Bellows, and by 1906 they had moved to an apartment at The Marlborough at 416 Marlborough.
+Dr. Robinson married in April of 1905 to Ellen Derby Bellows of 29 Hereford, and they moved to an apartment at The Marlborough at 416 Marlborough.
 At about the same time, Dr. Locke moved his home and office to 117 Beacon.